WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

   - Before proceeding any further, let's thouroughly upgrade the system:
     ~~~
 	apt-get update
-	apt-get upgrade
+	apt-get -y upgrade
-	apt-get dist-upgrade
+	apt-get -y dist-upgrade
-	apt-get autoremove
+	apt-get -y autoremove
     ~~~
     answering `y` everytime you're asked permission.
 	If during the above upgrading session a window pops up and asks for any changes, be sure to accept the choice:
 	`keep the local version currently installed`
   - install some needed *basic* libraries that could be missed from the system (this much depends on how your chosen provider has decided to install the OS):
     ~~~
-    apt-get install -y apt-transport-https software-properties-common nano dos2unix man-db ufw git-core libauthen-oath-perl openssh-server
+    apt-get -y install apt-transport-https software-properties-common nano dos2unix man-db ufw git-core libgit2-dev libauthen-oath-perl openssh-server
     ~~~
   - restart the system:
     ~~~
     shutdown -r now
     ~~~

-If you're on a different service than Digital Ocean, it'd also a good idea to disable the boot menu, or at least reduce the time it shows up:
+If you're on a different service than Digital Ocean, it'd also a good idea to disable the boot menu, or reduce the time it shows up:
   - open the conf file for editing:
     ~~~
-    sudo nano /etc/default/grub
+    nano /etc/default/grub
     ~~~
-  - add or change the following lines:
+  - add or change the following lines (if `GRUB_TIMEOUT=0` then you don't need any chages):
     ~~~
     GRUB_TIMEOUT=3
     GRUB_RECORDFAIL_TIMEOUT=3
     ~~~
   - update the boot loader:
     ~~~
-    sudo update-grub
+    update-grub
     ~~~

   <a name="add-admin-user"/>